 Every now and then I like to have a really lean month in order to reset our finances and use up food we already have in our cupboards or freezer.
 I love a good cheap shelf find, but it means that you can hardly close our freezers, or open a cupboard without something falling on your head.
 That is why we are attempting to have a household budget of just £100 throughout May.

 This might seem drastic, and whilst the challenge is partially about saving money (if we stick to the challenge then we will have saved over £200!) it is mostly about getting creative with the food we already have in the house.
 I have completed a meal plan for the entire month which means we should only need to buy fresh fruit, bread, milk and veggies if we run out.
-If you are looking for inspiration to start meal planning then I highly recommend reading how we save £60+ per week meal planning.

 The challenge doesn't just stop at food though, this £100 is to include any additional household spending, like toiletries and cleaning products.
 The toiletries shouldn't be an issue – we are still working through our stash as part of #toiletrychallenge, but we will still need to purchase cleaning products and clothes pegs!